 If you need to include supplemental information related to this transaction, add it to the More info field.

 Manage your account

 This section will let visitors check the status of their application or download additional paperwork needed to complete the next step of their transaction.
-You can also include a link to an account management page if it’s different from first-time links already on the page.
+You can also include a link to an account management page if it’s different from links already on the page.